jonsantos16/idea-bank-node-capstone/README.md

 ## "Idea Bank" | Thinkful Node Capstone
-The Shakespeare Passport app is designed for Theatrical Performers, Theatre Goers, and Theatre enthusiast alike.
-It allows a User to compile a list of plays by SEEN, PERFORMED, and READ tracking date and location.
+The Eureka app is an idea-sharing platform made for organizations like para-churches to connect ideas that different members have to benefit the community at large.
+It allows ideas to be shared so all users, regardless of physical location, and quickly see and learn how to implement the idea.

 ## Screenshots